mpcmagill/academic-kickstart/content/post/intro-to-denns.md

 The problem is to find the function $u(\vec{x})$ that satisfies Laplace's equation everywhere in $\Omega$.
 We can also write this **partial differential equation** (PDE) more succinctly using $\nabla$, as
 $$\nabla^2} u(\vec{x}) = 0.$$

-All of these PDE problems, on their own, generally have infinitely many solutions.
-Generally, PDE problems will also come with **boundary conditions**.
-These specify that the solution $u$ must behave in some way on the boundary $\partial \Omega$ of the domain.
-For instance, *Dirichlet boundary conditions* states what values the solution must have on $\partial \Omega$.
-On the other hand, *Neumann boundary conditions* state the value of the normal derivative of $u$ on $\partial \Omega$.

-In some applications, boundary conditions can get pretty complicated.

 ### What about time?